 May I apply if I am currently a student or intern?
 Yes, although the program is designed for reporters who have professional reporting experience and are hoping to make the jump into investigative work.

 May I apply if I have a staff job as a reporter?
 Yes, but only with the support of your newsroom.
-If your proposal is selected to move past round one, you will be asked to submit a letter of support from your editor saying that your newsroom agrees to co-publish your investigation, and that you will be given time throughout the year to work on it.
+If your proposal is selected to move past round two, you will be asked to submit a letter of support from your editor saying that your newsroom agrees to co-publish your investigation, and that you will be given substantial time throughout the year to work on it.

 Do I have to be U.S. citizen or a U.S. resident to apply?
 No. But since our goal is to diversify the investigative reporting landscape in the United States, it’s important that you intend to have a career working primarily in the U.S. media.